Cheerleader Camp (1987)

-A lesser slasher film from the genre's end, with some good mystery but not enough sleaze.
+A lesser slasher film from the end of the genre boom, with some good mystery but not enough sleaze.
 Anchor Bay US R1 DVD.

 The Film

 At a remote camp somewhere in America, cheerleaders from all over the state are gathering to compete.
 Tensions soon begin to run high when Alison, who is suffering from murderous nightmares, finds that her bodyfriend has been flirting with the other girls at the camp.
-However, when one of these girls is found dead, seemingly having committed suicide, and when it turns out that the camp's creepy leader has kept the body in the freezer instead of reporting it to the police, suspicion builds that someone there might be a killer loose...
+However, when one of these girls is found dead, seemingly having committed suicide and when it turns out that the camp's eccentric leader and her creepy groundsmen have kept the body in the freezer instead of reporting it to the police, suspiscion builds that there might be a killer loose...

-Production was obviously low budget but it looks pretty standard.
-The gory effects certainly pale compared to the likes of Sleepaway Camp and its sequels, but fortunately the editors realise this and keep shots of the effects to a minimum.
-The soundtrack is mostly a synthesised job but works well, and does include one of the cheesiest rap films ever recorded, that really triples the cheese level of the whole film (although the director insists that for the 1980s it was very hot).
+Production was obviously low budget but the general atmosphere is strong and the film is aware of its limitations, the gory effects for example are certainly not up to the scale of many other films such as the Sleepaway Camp series, but fortunately the editors realise this and keep shots of the effects to a minimum.
+The soundtrack is mostly a synthesised job but works well and does include one of the cheesiest rap films ever recorded, that really triples the cheese level of the whole film (although the director insists that for the 1980s it was very hot).

 There are no real big names on this cast.
-Actress Betsy Russell who plays Alison is probably best recognised now for her brief roles in Saw II and III and performs well here in the variety of strange dream sequences, but never really gets too much to do.
+Actress Betsy Russell who plays Alison is probably best recognised now for her recurring parts in the Saw films and performs well here in the variety of strange dream sequences, but never really gets too much to do (surprisingly considering her puberty-inducing nude scenes in Private School (1983) she keeps fully attired here).
 Musician Leif Garrett plays her boyfriend and looks decent in the role.
-Look out for the frequent cult star George 'Buck' Flower, while a trio of Playboy/Penthouse stars get minor roles.
+Look out for the frequent cult star George 'Buck' Flower (The Fog (1980)), while a trio of Playboy/Penthouse stars get minor roles.

 Ultimately, Cheerleader Camp is a light hearted slasher movie, but severely lacking in the all important sleaze department hinted at by the title and situation.
-Thanks to a very well written climax it will be of interest to slasher fans, but not really recommended to anyone else.
+Thanks to a very well written climax it will be of interest to slasher fans, but not really recommended.

 In Brief